Sisira Senaratne

-Sisira Senaratne (සිසිර සේනාරත්න; 29 March 1935 – 4 February 2015), was a Sri Lankan singer and lyricist also worked as a playback singer in Sinhala cinema.
-A career spanned for more than six decades, Senaratne has sung several popular songs Olu Nelum Neliya, Seeta Diyareli, Nuhuru Nupuruda, Mage Puthuta Mal, and Gaya Geethayan Game.
-He along with wife Indrani Wijebandara played a pivotal role in ushering in a new era in Sinhala music in the 1950s.
+Sisira Senaratne (සිසිර සේනාරත්න; 29 March 1935 – 4 February 2015), was a Sri Lankan singer and lyricist who also worked as a playback singer in Sinhala cinema.
+A career spanning more than six decades, Senaratne has sung several popular songs Olu Nelum Neliya, Seeta Diyareli, Nuhuru Nupuruda, Mage Puthuta Mal, and Gaya Geethayan Game.
+He along with his wife Indrani Wijebandara played a pivotal role in ushering in a new era in Sinhala music in the 1950s.

 Personal life

 Sisira was born on 29 March 1935 in Chilaw.
 He was educated at Maradana Central College and Nalanda College, Colombo.
 He also worked at Sri Lanka Customs.
 His father was Henry Soloman Senaratne and mother was M. A. Leelawathi.
 Sisira's mother died when he was an infant, whereas his father married second time.
 Therefore he was raised by his grandfather who was an Ayurvedic doctor.

 He was married to Indrani Wijebandara, who was also a popular singer.
 Indrani was born on 15 July 1935 and she was educated at Musaeus College.
 Sisira and Wijebandara first met at the moment of departure for Madras on an Air Ceylon flight for the music recordings for the film Rekava.
 They married on 31 May 1962.
 On 21 June 2019, Indrani was attended to the National Hospital of Sri Lanka due to breathing difficulties.
 After two days of treatments, she died on 23 June 2019 at the National Hospital at the age of 83.
 The funeral took place on 27 June 2019 at Borella Cemetery.

 The couple has two sons Sanjaya and Sameera; and one daughter Subhani.
 Eldest son Sanjaya lives in Germany and is married to German lady Anjalika and lives with children.
 The youngest son Sameera is involved in the singing field and he has his father's voice as well as an executive at Unilever.
 Subhani was initially educated at Anula Vidyalaya and later from Musaeus College.
 The two younger brothers are from DS Senanayake College.
 Subhani is married to Sumith Wijethilaka who is a Hydroelectric Consultant.
 They have one son Tharindu and one daughter Subhani.

-Sisira died on 4 February 2015 at the age of 79 while receiving treatment at National Hospital of Sri Lanka.
-Funeral services was held at Borella Cemetery on 7 February 2015 evening.
+Sisira died on 4 February 2015 at the age of 79 while receiving treatment at the National Hospital of Sri Lanka.
+Funeral services were held at Borella Cemetery on 7 February 2015.